 Enrolment each year takes place in the second week in January.
-When you register your child you are required to bring along with you your child's birth certificate, recent Council Tax bill and a recent utility bill establishing that you live permanently at your address.

-If you live out-with our catchment area, but wish to enrol your child at our school, you will need to submit a Placing Request Application Form.
+When you register online you will need to have to hand, your child's birth certificate, recent Council Tax bill and a recent utility bill establishing that you live permanently at your address.
+If you live out-with our catchment area, but wish to enrol your child at our school, you will need to submit an online Placing Request Application Form.